48 Hours in and around the Dorset Coast - A weekend in Dorset

 Friday Afternoon in Mudeford Quay

-My ideas for what to do for your weekend in Dorset starts here, easily reached from all major routes you will leave the motorways behind as you enter Dorset & head for the coast.
+My ideas for what to do for your weekend in Dorset starts here, easily reached from all major routes you will leave the busy motorways behind as you enter Dorset & head for the beauty of the coast.

 Grab your cameral & take some snaps of the colourful beach huts & some of the residents; over 300 types of birds, an amazing variety of insects, reptiles and small mammals – adders, skylarks, sand-lizards and Natterjack toads (one of Britain’s rarest creatures) all have this as their postcode.